C&C Group (LON:CCR) Shares Down 9.3% – Here’s What Happened

 - Negative Sentiment: News likely to pressure the stock, with a short explanation and source link.

-Separately, Shore Capital restated a “buy” rating on shares of C&C Group in a research note on Tuesday, October 28th.
-One research analyst has rated the stock with a Buy rating, According to MarketBeat.com, the company currently has a consensus rating of “Buy”.
+Separately, Shore Capital reiterated a “buy” rating on shares of C&C Group in a report on Tuesday, October 28th.
+One research analyst has rated the stock with a Buy rating, According to data from MarketBeat, C&C Group presently has an average rating of “Buy”.

 C&C Group Company Profile